Execution logs

 Input

-Input arguments as generated by the LLM
+Input arguments as generated by the LLM.

 Output

-The return value of the tool
+The complete return value of the call.